tunaphish/blog/content/notes/digital-constellation.md

 # integrating (private) work topics into
 Constellation exists to link together conceptual ideas to birth unique ideas and insights. the nature of the input and output means that I am only putting in general, conceptual notes in here.
 Nothing inherent to a project itself.

+# digital constellations for creative work

 ---
 # References
 1. Digital Gardens, Maggie Appleton
 2. Zettlekestan, Luhhman
+3. How to Write Smart Notes